-As of the WashingtonFirst record date, the directors and executive officers of WashingtonFirst and their affiliates beneficially owned and were entitled to vote approximately [] shares of WashingtonFirst common stock, representing approximately []% of the shares of WashingtonFirst common stock outstanding on that date.
+As of the WashingtonFirst record date, the directors and executive officers of WashingtonFirst and their affiliates beneficially owned and were entitled to vote approximately 2,697,307 shares of WashingtonFirst common stock, representing approximately 21.57% of the shares of WashingtonFirst common stock outstanding on that date.

 Each of WashingtonFirst s directors, in his or her capacity as a WashingtonFirst stockholder, has entered into a separate voting agreement with Sandy Spring, pursuant to which each such director has agreed to vote all shares of WashingtonFirst common stock over which he or she exercises sole disposition and voting rights in favor of the WashingtonFirst merger proposal and certain related matters and against alternative transactions.
-As of the WashingtonFirst record date, (i) the WashingtonFirst directors that are party to these voting agreements exercised sole disposition and voting rights with respect to 1,089,796 shares of WashingtonFirst common stock, representing []% of the outstanding shares of WashingtonFirst common stock.
+As of the WashingtonFirst record date, (i) the WashingtonFirst directors that are party to these voting agreements exercised sole disposition and voting rights with respect to 1,089,796 shares of WashingtonFirst common stock, representing 8.72% of the outstanding shares of WashingtonFirst common stock.
 In addition, Endicott has also entered into a voting agreement with Sandy Spring pursuant to which Endicott has agreed to vote all shares of WashingtonFirst common stock over which it exercises sole disposition and voting rights in favor of the WashingtonFirst merger proposal and certain related matters and against alternative transactions.
-As of the WashingtonFirst merger proposal and certain related matters and against alternative transactions.
-As of the WashingtonFirst merger proposal and certain related matters and against alternative transactions.
-As of the WashingtonFirst record date, Endicott exercised sole disposition and voting rights with respect to 1,199,032 shares of WashingtonFirst common stock, representing []% of the outstanding shares of WashingtonFirst common stock.
-For more information regarding the voting agreements, see the section of this joint proxy statement/prospectus entitled The Merger Agreement WashingtonFirst Voting Agreements beginning on page [].
+As of the WashingtonFirst record date, Endicott exercised sole disposition and voting rights with respect to 1,199,032 shares of WashingtonFirst common stock, representing 9.59% of the outstanding shares of WashingtonFirst common stock.
+For more information regarding the voting agreements, see the section of this joint proxy statement/prospectus entitled The Merger Agreement WashingtonFirst Voting Agreements beginning on page 113.
 As of the WashingtonFirst record date, Sandy Spring did not beneficially hold any shares of WashingtonFirst common stock.